JuliaLang/julia/doc/stdlib/base.rst

 .. function:: bytestring(::Ptr{Uint8}, [length])

    Create a string from the address of a C (0-terminated) string.
 A copy is made; the ptr can be safely freed.
 If ``length`` is specified, the string does not have to be 0-terminated.
+The string will be encoded as either ASCII or UTF-8.

 .. function:: bytestring(s)

    Convert a string to a contiguous byte array representation appropriate for passing it to C functions.
+The string will be encoded as either ASCII or UTF-8.

 .. function:: ascii(::Array{Uint8,1})